devinchristianson/daj/docs/markdown/DAJ_Deliverable_1_SRS.md

 ## 2.1 Product Perspective

 PolyChord is intended to be a standalone music theory experimentation product, and is not part of a larger system, or a descendant of an existing product.

-The inspiration for PolyChord was the lack of music theory learning tools that were designed with the playing experience first: the majority of applications are either designed to be a reference tool, or designed to be a guided introduction to music theory.
-PolyChord aims to foster music theory through experimentation: the main interface for the application is a synthesizer, so it is easy and intuitive to play chords by ear and learn new chords from PolyChord's chord database.
+***Not sure if we need more than this ^ here***

 *Describe the context and origin of the product being specified in this SRS.
 For example, state whether this product is a follow-on member of a product family, a replacement for certain existing systems, or a new, self-contained product.
 If the SRS defines a component of a larger system, relate the requirements of the larger system to the functionality of this software and identify interfaces between the two.
 A simple diagram that shows the major components of the overall system, subsystem interconnections, and external interfaces can be helpful.*